 A key part of our role is to refer people experiencing an eating disorder to treatment pathways, and with a new suite of Medicare items being introduced support evidence-based care for people with an eating disorder we expect the demand for referrals to increase.

-The Butterfly National Helpline aims to provide appropriate referrals to professionals screened for an understanding of eating disorders so people Australia wide can get help in recovering or caring for someone with an eating disorder.
+The Butterfly National Helpline provides appropriate referrals from our database to professionals screened for an understanding of eating disorders so people Australia-wide can get help in recovering or caring for someone with an eating disorder.

 Any health professional or service operating in Australia can apply, including:

 If you have an understanding of eating disorders, please apply.